 FCTC accepts students transferring from other institutions or schools.
 Students will meet with the Admissions Specialist to discuss the process.
-Transfer credits will be evaluated and granted to a student by the Career Specialist based on competency transcripts from a previous school or competency evaluations administered at FCTC.
+Transfer credits will be evaluated and granted to a student by the College Dean based on transcripts and competencies from a previous school or content and competency evaluations administered at FCTC.
 Programs at FCTC follow the Florida Department of Education curriculum frameworks to facilitate a student's transfer to a similar program at any of Florida's other public technical centers or high schools.
 Students must be in good standing at the transferring institution.
 Transfers are granted on an individual basis and in accordance with Florida Statue 1007.24 (7).